Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

-# Global Environment
+# Global Variable
-Global Environment is where Lua keeps all of their global variables inside a table dictionary.
-Lua stores the environment inside the global variable `_G` which were all global variables are save there.
+Global variable is a special variable table dictionary specificly, that stores every global variable and saved inside there.
+Calling it, is defined with the `_G` variable not a function, be careful when calling it becuase it can cause a crash.
 Changing its value does not affect any environment, nor vice versa.
-The global variable `_G` can be used to get multiple variables with a loop and modify them easily.
+You can use this for getting multiple global variables from a loop and modify the values easily.

-The original intended purpose of the global variable `_G` is to get global variables from other Lua script.
-But it doesn't work as in inteded.
+The orginal intended purpose of the global variable is get other global variables from other scripts.
+But it's broken when using it for some reason.

-> **Warning**: _Be careful when printing the global variable `_G`, it can result a crash._

 Example:
 ```lua